Fink Park Field Project

 STRANGERS MEET IN PARKS & LEAVE AS LIFE-LONG FRIENDS

-The Plan: A New Synthetic Turf Field at Fink Park
+The Plan: A New Field at Fink Park

 Fundraising: A Community-Driven Effort